Download

 Footnotes

-1. Move line up/down (re-ordering)
+1. Move action up/down

-2. Duplicate a Shortcut
+2. Duplicate a shortcut

-3. Create new Shortcut
+4. Create new shortcut

-4. Run a Shortcut
+5. Run a Shortcut

-5. Add action: “Ask for Input”
+6. Add action: “Ask for Input”

-6. Add action: “Comment”
+7. Add action: “Comment”

-7. Add action: “If-Otherwise-End If”
+8. Add action: “If-Otherwise-End If”

-8. Add action: “Repeat”
+9. Add action: “Repeat”

-9. Add action: “Show Result”
+10. Add action: “Show Result”

-☕ Thanks for reading!
-If you found this page useful, you can support my work by buying me a coffee.
+Thanks for reading!
+If you found this page useful, consider buying me a coffee.

-© 2025 • Hua-Ming Huang licensed under CC BY 4.0
+© 2025 Hua-Ming Huang · licensed under CC BY 4.0